Tiotropium bromide: Medical uses

 Tiotropium is used as maintenance treatment of chronic obstructive pulmonary disease (COPD).
 It may also be used as an add-on therapy in people with moderate-to-severe asthma on medium to high dose inhaled corticosteroids (ICS).
 It is not however approved for acute exacerbations of COPD or acute worsening of asthma.

 Tiotropium is also used in a combination inhaler with olodaterol, a long-acting beta-agonist, for the treatment of COPD, under the brand names Stiolto and Spiolto among others.

 Adverse effects

 Adverse effects are mainly related to its antimuscarinic effects.
 Common adverse drug reactions (≥1% of people) include: dry mouth and/or throat irritation.
 Rarely (<0.1% of patients) treatment is associated with: urinary retention, constipation, acute angle closure glaucoma, palpitations (notably supraventricular tachycardia and atrial fibrillation) and allergy (rash, angioedema, anaphylaxis).
 A 2006 review found the increase in bronchospasm was small and did not reach statistical significance.

 Data regarding some serious side effects is mixed as of 2020.
 In September 2008 a review found that tiotropium and another member of its class ipratropium may be linked to increased risk of heart attacks, stroke and cardiovascular death.
 The US FDA reviewed the concern and concluded in 2010 that this association was not supported.
-A 2011 review of the tiotropium mist inhaler (Respimat); however, still found an associated with an increase in all cause mortality in people with COPD.
+A 2011 review of the tiotropium mist inhaler (Respimat), however, still found it associated with an increase in all cause mortality in people with COPD.